 Jesus taught us to ask our Father in Heaven for His “will to be done on earth as it is in heaven.”

-We need to understand three dimensions to God’s will.
-This will help us know how God’s will functions in a fallen world filled with so much that is not God’s will.
+We need to understand three dimensions to God’s will to know how His will functions in a world with so much that violates His will.

 Four stages in human history

 Another way to understand how God’s will functions in a fallen world is to recognize four stages in human history.